yujiri.xyz

 The first notable thing about Dominion is that it's a free-for-all game where players can interact with and attack each other, yet it doesn't have gang-up dynamics like most other free-for-all games (where players can gang up on whoever's in the lead or who they don't like and destroy that person, and this effect is so powerful as to make strategy irrelevant compared to social manipulation).
 How does it achieve this?

 Every attack card in Dominion affects all other players.
-For example, Militia's effect is "each other player discards down to 3 cards", so so people can't gang up on you.
+For example, Militia's effect is "each other player discards down to 3 cards", so people can't gang up on you.

 Militia

 Militia also shows an example of another piece of deisgn wisdom.
 At first glance, the card seems equivalent to "each other player discards 2 cards", since each player normally starts each turn with a 5-card hand.
 So why doesn't it just say discard 2?
-Because then, if multiple people played Militia (or one person played it multiple times), they could completely empty your hand and leave you with no options.
+Because then, if multiple people played Militia in one round (or one person played it multiple times), they could completely empty your hand and leave you with no options.
 And people *would* play it multiple times, because discard gets stronger the more you stack.
 If you have to discard 2 of your 5 cards, it'll be the worst 2, but if you have to discard 2 more, it'll be your 3rd and 2nd best cards.
 Militia is designed to avoid any degenerate situations where it could synergize with itself and effectively eliminate some players from the game.

-The next example I'd like to point to is a card that was removed in a second edition of the game, the card that replaced it, and the differences between the two.
+The next example I'd like to point to is a card that was removed in the second edition of the game, the card that replaced it, and the differences between the two.
 The removed card is Thief, its replacement is Bandit.

 Thief